 The importance of structure and a process

-One of the benefits of developing a practical understanding of classic story structure is that it will help you create and build tension based on your characters and their conflicting values.
+One of the benefits of developing a practical understanding of classic story structure is that it will help you create and build tension based on your characters and their conflicting values, giving your readers a richer emotional experience and investing your story with added depth and meaning.

 Robert McKee puts it very well when he says, "The function of structure is to provide progressively building pressure that forces characters into more and more difficult dilemmas where they must make more and more difficult risk-taking choices and actions, gradually revealing their true natures, even down to their unconscious self."